greilick-industries/rcatc-scripts-grblhal/README.md

 be initialized.
 P200 is included in this macro package to provide that initialization functionality.
 Once initialized, the settings will persist for the remainder of the session.

-To enable loading the settings at startup, you can use a Grbl startup block to call P200 every time you power on or reboot the firmware.
+To enable automatically loading your RapidChange settings at startup, you can use a Grbl startup block to call P200 every time you power on or reboot the firmware.

 First view your current startup blocks type `$N` from the console.
 You should see a response like this:
 ```